standard-library/microform/README.md

 [![Build Status](https://travis-ci.org/standard-library/microform.svg?branch=master)](https://travis-ci.org/standard-library/microform)
 [![Gem Version](https://badge.fury.io/rb/microform.svg)](https://badge.fury.io/rb/microform)

-Microform creates forms for you to use in your Rails 5+ applications, minimally applying the form object pattern.
+Microform cleans up controller actions in your Rails 5+ applications, minimally applying the form object pattern.

+The goal of Microform is to encapsulate the form submission transaction.
+While other form object libraries have a broader scope, Microform focuses only on:

+* Presenting records to views
+* Processing submitted form data

+Microfrom doesn't explicitly handle:

+* Validations
+* Rendering inputs
+* Filtering parameters (`strong_params`)
+* Anything else

+Without these, the API for Microform can remain small (one controller method to remember), use plain old Ruby objects (without inheritance) that are easy to test and maintain.
+Even though Microform doesn't offer an opinion about the non-goals, it is possible to extend the basic Microform pattern to include them where it makes sense to in your application.

 ## Installation